geotools/geotools/docs/user/library/main/collection.rst

 In the world of databases and SQL these functions include "min", "max", "average" and "count".
 GeoTools supports these basic concepts, and a few additions such as bounding box or unique values.

-Internally these functions are implemented as a FeatureVisitor; and are often optimised into raw SQL on supporting DataStores.
+Internally these functions are implemented as a FeatureVisitor; and are often optimized into raw SQL on supporting DataStores.

 Here are the aggregate functions that ship with GeoTools at the time of writing.
 For the authoritative list check javadocs.